Migrate Jakarta EE Applications to the Cloud with the Payara Platform

 Users of Microsoft Azure can pick and choose from the available services to develop or scale new applications or run existing applications in the cloud.
 Download our datasheet to learn more about the capabilities of running the Payara Platform on Azure.

-Payara Platform on Microsoft Azure User Guide
+How to Run a Payara Server Deployment Group on Microsoft Azure User Guide

 Microsoft Azure is ideal for creating traditional Payara Platform domain deployments where existing applications are migrated to the cloud.
 Learn about running your application on Microsoft Azure and Payara Platform using Infrastructure as a Service (IaaS).